Sharissa: 2003–present: Every Beat of My Heart and continued career

 On November 11, 2003, Sharissa contributed "Take Me as I Am" to the soundtrack of the 2003 romantic comedy film Love Actually; it features Wyclef Jean.
 An accompanying music video was released.
 The song peaked at number 96 on the Hot R&B/Hip-Hop Songs Billboard chart.
 Baria A. Razzaq of Vibe criticized the song: "Wyclef Jean misleads her into regurgitating one of his ditties from The Carnival era".
 Sharissa attended the film's New York City premiere.

 EMI Music Japan and Virgin released her second album, Every Beat of My Heart, in Japan on October 25, 2005.
 The album was originally scheduled for a full release on September 27 of that year.
 Sharissa has co-writing credits on all its songs, and said about the process: "I can't sing about things that I haven't experienced, so it was important for me to work with producers who understood my struggle."
 Baria A. Razzaq praised the album for the collaborations with R. Kelly and Millie Jackson.

 Singles from the album were "I'm In Love With a Thug", featuring R. Kelly, and "I Got Love".
-The track "You Can Do Better" reached number 28 on the Adult R&B Songs Billboard chart.
+The track "You Can Do Better featuring R&B singer Tank" reached number 28 on the Adult R&B Songs Billboard chart.
 Before Every Beat of My Heart, Sharissa had released "Guess Who's Back", "See If I Won't", "You Make It Easy", "I'm Heat" and "Drop on Me" as singles.
 "I'm Heat" features verses by The Game, and "Drop on Me" includes verses by The Notorious B.I.G.

 Sharissa designed a MaDame Bluez & Co. line of "street couture" in 2005 and participated in the reality competition show, Survive This!
-She performed at a Masonic Temple event in Decatur, Illinois on February 17, 2006, to increase awareness of HIV/AIDS.
+She performed at a Masonic Temple event in Decatur, Illinois, on February 17, 2006, to increase awareness of HIV/AIDS.
 Sharissa's song, "Further", was included on the compilation album Dear Summer, Vol. 1 the following year.
 She released "All or Nuth'n" in 2011 through the Assirahs Music Group.